DanielLukic/dart-krok-term/README.md

 If I have some more time to work on this:

-- Fix pair handling (XXBT vs XBT vs BTC and / from "wsname" messing up display)
-- Add the market chart (pretty sure I'll do this - and soon)
 - Add a market crawler to give indications what to do
 - Add simple bots
 - Maybe a bot language (haven't done that in a long time)